 - Now click Save and check out the results.

-The Salesforce & Jira Cloud Connector (Jira Add-on) Release Notes page was updated by ServiceRocket Team on 10 Dec 2019.
+The Connector for Salesforce & Jira Cloud (Jira Add-on) Release Notes page was updated by ServiceRocket Team on 06 Aug 2020.